Does Bumble Notify the Man When There Is a Match?

-Is There a Way for the Guy to Show He’s Interested after You Matched?
+Is There a Way for the Guy to Show He’s Interested After a Match?

-When you’re swiping through your stack, you may come across a photo with a special yellow icon.
-The icon means that the person in question Super Swiped you.
-What’s more, he paid for the option to show you that he likes you.
+When a woman is going through her stack, she may come across a photo with a distinctive yellow icon.
+That indicates that the person in question Super Swiped her.
 When you know that someone Super Swiped you, you’re likelier to swipe right and establish a match.
-It is easier to start chatting with him then, as you know for sure your message will be welcome.
+It is easier to start chatting with him then, as you know, for sure, your message will be welcome.

 2. Extend the Match

-However, Bumble lets the man extend one match every day.
-This means he can prolong the time window a woman has for sending an opening message.
-If you’re subscribed to the premium plan, you can access more extensions.
+Bumble lets users extend one match every day.
+This adds 24 hours to the remaining window for a conversation.
+If the man keeps using his daily extension, he can keep a match alive indefinitely, even if the woman hasn’t written him yet.
+Premium users have unlimited extensions.
 Although women and men can both use this feature, it is more useful to guys.
 Seeing that the guy invested in a match extension lets you know that he’s impressed by you and serves as an invitation for you to message him.